Stryker Brigades Begin European Rotation Exchange

 Training Focus

-That’s what makes these rotations endearing to us military vehicle enthusiasts — you get to see Strykers operating in terrain and conditions they were practically designed for.
+You get to see Strykers operating in terrain and conditions they were practically designed for.
 The incoming brigade will run through multinational exercises with partner nations throughout their tour.
 These events build combined arms integration that you simply cannot replicate back at home station.
 Real terrain, real partners, real stakes.